Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/unpublished-api/README.md

 nablarch.fw.web.HttpRequest.setParam(java.lang.String, java.lang.String...)
 ```

-The configuration file can specify APIs that you want to publish at the package, class, interface, constructor, and method levels.
+The configuration file can specify APIs that you want to authorize at the package, class, interface, constructor, and method levels.

 #### Specified level: Package

-Setting to publish all APIs included in the specified package. (including APIs of sub-packages)
+Setting to authorize all APIs included in the specified package. (including APIs of sub-packages)

 ```
 // Example
-// When publishing those under java.lang
+// When authorizing those under java.lang
 java.lang
-// When publishing those under nablarch.fw.web
+// When authorizing those under nablarch.fw.web
 nablarch.fw.web
 ```

 #### Specified level: Class, interface

-This is the setting to publish all APIs included in the specified class or interface.
+This is the setting to authorize all APIs included in the specified class or interface.

 Write the fully qualified name of the class.

 ```
 // Example
-// To publish all CodeUtil functions nablarch.common.code.CodeUtil
+// To authorize all CodeUtil functions nablarch.common.code.CodeUtil
-// To publish all Result.Success functions
+// To authorize all Result.Success functions
 // Success is a nested class of Result nablarch.fw.Result.Success
 ```

 #### Specified level: Constructor, method

-Setting when publishing the specified constructor or method.
+Setting when authorizing the specified constructor or method.

 Write the fully qualified name of the constructor or method.
 Write the fully qualified name of even the reference type argument.